rgkalden/artificial_eq/README.md

 python app.py
 ```

-Note the URL displayed in the command line (for example http://127.0.0.1:5000) and open the URL in your browser.
+Note the URL displayed in the terminal output (for example http://127.0.0.1:5000) and open the URL in your browser.
+The app will be opened in a local development server, which makes it easy to make changes to the app and then refresh to page to see the results.

 Follow the instructions on the webpage, and have fun predicting emotions!

-### 4.2 Docker App
+### 4.2 BONUS: Docker App

 If Docker Desktop is installed, then it is possible to build a docker image and run the app in a terminal.
 For example: